When applying for a credit card, doing any of these 10 things could hurt your chances of getting approved

-Why it hurts you: If there are too many subprime lenders represented in your "credit mix," (which accounts for 10 percent of your score), it could cause credit card companies to think twice about giving you a card.
+Why it hurts you: If there are too many subprime lenders represented in your credit mix, (which accounts for 10 percent of your score), it could cause credit card companies to think twice about giving you a card.

 Lenders “look at what types of creditors you are doing business with, and some of them take issue with applicants who come in with a portfolio of subprime lenders,” said McClary.

-6. Cancel your other cards.
+6. Cancel other cards.

 7. Fail to check your credit report for errors.

 Still, you should be aware that your common name can make you more prone to mistaken identity when it comes to your credit report, which in turn could make it more difficult for you to secure a card.
-According to a February 2013 reort by the Federal Trade Commission, one-fifth of Americans have mistakes in their credit reports big enough to affect their credit scores.
-The good news is that credit report errors can be fixed -- though it requires diligence and often more than a simple call or Web visit to the three major consumer credit bureaus: Experian, Equifax and TransUnion.
+According to the Federal Trade Commission, 1 in 5 Americans have mistakes in their credit reports big enough to affect their credit scores.Some mistakes are easy, but nagging.
+For Revvell Revati, a natural health practitioner in Altadena, California, credit card companies often misspell her first name with a W instead of two Vs.

 “It’s an ongoing problem,” she said.
 “I recently attempted to get a credit card and was turned down.
 I’ve been accused of fraud.”

 8. Avoid credit altogether.

 “If you don’t borrow, they have no information to rely on.
 For those without any credit cards, a student loan or car loan helps build a credit history, as does paying every single bill on time and in full.
 That includes rent, phone, Internet and utility bills.”

 9. Co-sign a loan for someone who is financially reckless.

-Why it hurts you: When you co-sign, you take responsibility for the other person’s credit decisions -- good or bad.
+Why it hurts you: When you co-sign, you take responsibility for the other person’s credit decisions, good or bad.